Particular/docs.particular.net/nservicebus/throughput-tool/index.md

 ## Running

 The tool can collect data using a variety of methods depending upon the system's configuration.
-To run the tool, refer to the article based on the system configuration:
+To run the tool, select the relevant article based on the [message transport](/transports/) used in the system to be measured:

 * [Azure Service Bus](azure-service-bus.md)
 * [Amazon SQS](amazon-sqs.md)
 * [RabbitMQ](rabbitmq.md)
 * [SQL Transport](sql-transport.md)
+* Microsoft Message Queueing (MSMQ) – Use [ServiceControl data collection](service-control.md)
-* [ServiceControl data collection](service-control.md) when using a message transport not supported above
+* Azure Storage Queues – Use [ServiceControl data collection](service-control.md)

 ## Masking private data